 (Home >> Preferences >> Change Password

 This feature allows you to change your cPanel interface’s main password.

 To change your password, you must

 know your original password.

 To change your password:

-- Type the original password under Old Password.
+- Enter the original password in the Old Password field.

-- Type the desired password into the New Password field.
+- Enter the desired password in the New Password field.

-- Confirm the new password by entering it into the New Password (again) field.
+- To confirm, enter the new password in the New Password (again) field.

 - Click Change your password now! to save the new password.

-Whenever you change your password using this feature your main FTP account password and system email address password will also change.
+If you use this feature to change your password, your main FTP account password and system email address password will also change.

 The Password Strength Indication Meter

 Topic revision: r12 - 08 Nov 2013 - 21:23:44 - Main.MeaganBird